 My memorials are family and a work in progress, adding to each one as I find family material and photos.
-I have traveled to Washington, California, Ohio and Pennsylvania doing my family research in cemeteries and historical societies.
+I have traveled to Washington, California, Ohio, Pennsylvania and Kentucky doing my family research in cemeteries and historical societies.
 If you are family I would love to hear from you.

 There is nothing worse than someone stealing someone's work, not giving credit to the original poster then pretending it is their work.
 Please don't be one of those people, and please don't use my photos or documents without asking first.

 I do photo requests and take photos while I am in the cemetery.
 I like to take more than one photo of the headstone, to give you the feeling of being there and seeing the surrounding area.
 If you would like me to remove any of my photos just ask.